 Soaking the seeds will initiate germination

-When germination occurs the seeds will sprout tiny roots.
+When germination occurs, the seeds will sprout small roots.

 Using cold filtered water,

 pour into the bowl of your wheatgrass seeds, adding three times more water as you have seeds